NuGet/NuGetDocs/site/Docs/Start-Here/NuGet-FAQ.markdown

 Both are wrappers around the NuGet API, which is written in managed code.
 NuGet.exe is also used to create and publish packages.

-**Does NuGet work with Nu Gems, or does NuGet supersede Nu Gems?**

-**Sorry, no. But keep reading.** NuGet does not work with Nu Gems directly, because NuGet uses its own package format (based on OPC) and cannot read *.gemspec* files directly.
-In essence, NuGet can be considered Nu Gems Version 2 and an evolution of package management for Visual Studio and the .NET Framework platform.
-If you liked the Nu behavior of dealing with packages, note that NuGet.exe behaves very similarly for those who want to use NuGet outside of Visual Studio.

 ## NuGet With Visual Studio